lichtflut/arastreju/README.md

 1. It is persistent
 2. All operations to an attached node are reflected directly to the datastore

-While attaching a node all associated nodes not yet attached will be attached two.
+While attaching a node all associated nodes not yet attached will be attached too.

 If we now lookup an existing node for the city 'Springfield'